isimmons/tickets-please/README.md

 the one used at runtime.
 See AppServiceProvider and the isAble method where i set the correct policy to use based on the $this->policyClass property in the controller.
 This allows me to have V1/TicketPolicy and V2/TicketPolicy

+## Controlling Access with Token Abilities
+See new Permissions/V1/Abilities and how it is used in TiketPolicy and how it is included in the token as Abilities::getAbilities($user) in AuthController.

+Again we partially versioned something.
+I'll need to look into the best way to have a V2 Permissions.
+Though we may not need a V2 for permissions.
+But since we did version it, we need to have a way to dynamically include the correct version in the AuthController.
+Maybe it is as simple as versioning AuthController but the more we version, the more it seems we might as well just create a new project called Tickets Please 2.0

+Anyway, I renamed the ticket constants like UpdateTicket to UpdateAnyTicket to make it clear and consistent with UpdateOwnTicket